alluiz/clysh/README.md

 Create your **own CLI on .NET 6+** with simple steps.

-## Release Notes

-- 2.2.0 - NEW: IgnoreParent action execution flag AND introduce IClyshAction interface
-- 2.3.0 - NEW: Introduce IClyshCommand interface for unit tests again

 ## What is?

 **Clysh** is a library to create a .NET _Command Line Interface_ (CLI).
 The main goal is to create your own CLI with **only business code**.